Frequently Asked Questions (FAQ)

 Frequently Asked Questions

 No, an appointment to talk with your judge is not allowed.
-All ex parte communication is prohibited by law, which requires that each party or their respective attorney is involved.
-This also means we can not pass on email sent to the Webmaster and addressed to a judge on matters pertaining to an active case.
+All ex parte communication is prohibited by law.
+Any communication with judge requires that each party or their respective attorney is involved.
+This also means that court staff cannot pass on emails addressed to a judge on matters pertaining to an active case.

 The Court may only receive information on a case pending before a judge by the filing of the appropriate motion which would be set on the court's calendar.
 Any other information received outside of this procedure is prohibited.
 If the party cannot afford legal representation, then they may prepare the motion (a document indicating what relief/issue that they want the judge to address) by themselves.
-The State and Local Bar Associations also may be able to help.
+The State and Local Bar Association’s website may also have information that may be of assistance.

 The Neighborhood Justice Center provides no-cost mediation services to Clark County residents, businesses, and organizations.